 In the 15 games he played for Boston, Godwin drove in ten runs and hit for a .326 batting average.
 Looking back on the season, Sporting Life wrote, “Manager Collins gave Rising and Godwin a try, but they failed to electrify.
 They are a couple of fast kids and on the go all the time, but they failed with the stick. …When the White Sox came here Rising and Godwin were relegated to the bench and the veterans brought back.”iv

 Godwin played basketball for an East Liverpool team during the winter and then joined the Boston team for spring training at Macon, Georgia.
-He made the team, pinch-hitting for pitcher George Winter in the bottom of the ninth inning of the Opening Day game against New York.
-He singled, a “long drive” that drove in one run, would have tied the game, and might have won it – save for Patsy Dougherty’s throw to the plate that nabbed Moose Grimshaw.
+He made the team, pinch-hitting for pitcher George Winter in the top of the ninth inning of the Opening Day game at New York.
+He singled, a “long drive” that drove in one run, would have tied the game save for Patsy Dougherty’s throw to the plate that nabbed Moose Grimshaw.

 In December the team placed Godwin on waivers, and in January 1907 they worked a deal that sent him and some money to Minneapolis for outfielder Denny Sullivan.v The deal was apparently completed on January 30.vi Godwin spent the winter in Wellsville, Pennsylvania, where he owned a large fruit farm.vii A report in the April 7 Boston Globe said that Godwin had been sent from Minneapolis to Milwaukee.
 Somehow he ended up with Des Moines, according to the June 15 Sporting Life, which said they had sent him to Milwaukee.
 And then just two weeks later, reported, “The Steubenville Club has purchased outfielder John Godwin from the Milwaukee Club.”